rvmn/docker-dev-cloud9/QuickStart.md

 Under View you can pick a theme, set syntax highlighting and much more.

-Base shortcuts: alt-z opens Zen-mode, alt-space does autocomplete,
+Base shortcuts: alt-z opens Zen-mode, alt-space does autocomplete, in the complete right bottom the small button toggles the console up and down.

 Extensions
 ------